gumallett/Sync/Sync/ReadMe.txt

     CONSOLE APPLICATION : Sync Project Overview
 ========================================================================

+Sync is a small program for syncing playlist files, and the underlying media that make up the playlist, with portable devices.
+Emphasis is on speed and an easy to use CLI interface.
+Also, no reliance on 3rd party sync software (iTunes/etc).
+Currently Windows only.

 This file contains a summary of what you will find in each of the files that make up your Sync application.